 Endurance

-Endurance warranty services provides the best extended car warranty in the industry and has a unique coverage option that covers wear and tear parts.
-The EnduranceAdvantage™ provides a unique combination of stated component extended warranty coverage and mechanical breakdown insurance that includes coverage for some wear and tear parts.
+Endurance provides the best extended car warranty in the industry, according to our research, and offers a unique coverage option that covers wear and tear parts.
+The EnduranceAdvantage™ plan provides a unique combination of stated component extended warranty coverage and mechanical breakdown insurance that includes coverage for some wear and tear parts.

-Though not technically a wear and tear warranty, the Endurance Advantage plan’s mechanical breakdown coverage helps cover the cost for maintenance parts that are defined as wear and tear by many provers.
-The three coverage levels for EnduranceAdvantage™ all provide high level stated component coverage.
+Though not technically a wear and tear warranty, the Endurance Advantage plan’s mechanical breakdown coverage helps cover the cost for maintenance parts that are defined as wear and tear.
+The three coverage levels for EnduranceAdvantage™ all provide high-level stated component coverage.
 All of the plans cover the following maintenance items, many of which are considered or related to wear and tear:

 - Battery

-While the primary cost we think of when we think of actually using our vehicles is gas mileage, it is important to understand the cost of your commute in terms of wear and tear.
-Along with being an important definition in insurance or warranty coverage and leased or rental vehicles, this is also important to understand when it comes to how it affects the valuation of your vehicle, as wear and tear is technically considered a form of depreciation that lowers the cost of your vehicle over time.
+While the primary cost we think of when using our vehicles is gas mileage, it’s important to understand the cost of your commute in terms of wear and tear.
+Along with being an important definition in insurance or warranty coverage and leased or rental vehicles, this is also important to understand when it comes to how it affects the valuation of your vehicle, as wear and tear is technically considered a form of depreciation that lowers the cost of your car over time.
 Below are the steps for calculating wear and tear on your vehicle:

-- Determine The Vehicle Type: Different types of vehicles have different wear and tear costs.
-Rough amounts for each vehicle type (which can also vary by make and model) are: Minivan: $4,100, Large Sedan $5,000, Medium Sedan: $3,500, Small Sedan $2,500.
+- Determine the Vehicle Type: Different types of vehicles have different wear and tear costs.
+As an example, rough amounts for each vehicle type (which can also vary by make and model) are about $4,100 for a minivan, $5,000 for a large sedan, $3,500 for a medium sedan, and $2,500 for a small sedan.

-- Factor In The Actual Miles You Drove: Next, we have to factor in how many miles have actually been driven.
+- Factor in Your Mileage: Next, we have to factor in how many miles have actually been driven.
 To do this, multiply your per-mile figure from the previous step by the actual amount of miles you drove.
-If you drove 20,000 miles and had a Medium Sedan that costs 23 cents per mile to drive, your wear and tear costs would be calculated by multiplying 20000 x .23.
+If you drove 20,000 miles and had a medium sedan that costs 23 cents per mile to drive, your wear and tear costs would be calculated by multiplying 20,000 x .23.
 This would give you a wear and tear cost of $4,600.

 While the expected deterioration of your car can be predicted with a calculation, the actual rate of deterioration can be slowed with proper vehicle maintenance.
-This care includes scheduled yearly maintenance to keep the car running and looking great making it a fair wear and tear car.
+This care includes scheduled yearly maintenance to keep the car running and looking great.

 What is wear and tear on a car?